 These really help you, help you identify the, the fears, frustrations, the needs, desires, and all the psychological things that go on that helped you really connect with someone.

 The third question is, what’s the real reason that you weren’t able to solve your problems back then?
 Right?
-So this one really looks at what were the beliefs that you were holding at the time?
+This one really looks at what were the beliefs that you were holding at the time?

 The real reason was that I was afraid of judgment like most people.
 That’s the real reason.
 The surface reason is that yes, I’m afraid of camera, I’m introvert.
 But the real reason is that I was afraid of judgement.